mightyjoe781/ml_setup/readme.md

 ### ml_ai setup
-Note this setup is adapted from following repo : https://github.com/jplane/pyspark-devcontainer for learning from the following book : **Spark The Definitive Guide**
+Note this setup is adapted from following repo : https://github.com/jplane/pyspark-devcontainer for learning from the following book : **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition**

 #### requirements
 * install docker-desktop